microsoft/fast/packages/tooling/fast-tooling/src/message-system/webworker.spec.md

 ### Stored history

-A history of different actions (data, navigation) will be stored as a local class instance.
+A history of different actions (data, navigation) will be stored as a local variable.

 Example of a history with 3 items: